 Thexe fixes are invoked during energy minimization.

 These fixes are part of the QEQ package.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.